loup675/A5bookinA4/README.md

 # Dependencies:

+jupyter notebook, of course.

-pypdf, pymupdf and **numpy** ~~which i forgor to add in the notebook description~~ (just for some sorting, if you know something else you can use it). os and re (for renaming bookbinder app output) should come preinstalled.
+pypdf, pymupdf and *numpy* ~~which i forgor to add in the notebook's description~~ (just for some sorting, if you know something else you can use it).

+os and re (for renaming bookbinder app output) should come preinstalled.

 You can install these using pip:

 ```
-pip install pypdf pymupdf numpy
+pip install jupyter pypdf pymupdf numpy
 ```

 Also rember to [make a virtual environment for this!](https://www.youtube.com/watch?v=Y21OR1OPC9A)